· Updated · Onboarding

 Brand and assets

-• Logo files, brand colors, and tone-of-voice notes (even a brief paragraph describing how you want to sound works).
+• Logo files (SVG or high-res PNG), brand colors (hex codes), and tone-of-voice notes (even a brief paragraph describing how you want to sound works).

-• Photos or video you can license for landing pages — real team or project photos outperform stock significantly in high-trust verticals like legal, medical, and construction.
+• Photos or video you can license for landing pages — real team or project photos outperform stock significantly in high-trust verticals.

 • Domain access, Google Analytics or GA4 setup, and any ad accounts if we are wiring conversion tracking.